 However, there are a few situations when melatonin supplements come in handy, like when adjusting to jet lag, shift work, or moving your sleep schedule.
 But even in these cases, you need much less melatonin than you probably think.
 Read on to learn how you can stop worrying about how much melatonin to take (by harnessing your natural supply instead) and how much melatonin is too much in those situations when you do need to take it.

 There's no doubt about it: melatonin use is on the rise.
-According to one study, Americans were taking more than double the amount of melatonin in 2018 than they were a decade earlier.
+According to one study, the number of Americans taking melatonin in 2018 was quadruple the number who were taking it a decade earlier.
 And the supplement has only gotten more popular since.
 As it’s produced naturally in the brain, it’s easy to view melatonin like a vitamin tablet you take to get more of something you’re deficient in.
 But just because it can be produced naturally, doesn’t mean supplement versions are risk free.

 In the UK and Australia, for example, melatonin is only available by prescription.
 But in the US, it’s available over the counter and unregulated.
 It’s marketed and sold as a natural remedy for better sleep, and more of us are reaching for it night after night.
 But for most of us, a few simple behaviors, and a tool like the RISE app, can ensure your brain naturally produces enough melatonin to fall asleep, so you can reach your full potential each day, all without any supplements at all.